-The average age of all managing board members is around 48 years (as of 31 December 2017), and the average age of supervisory board members is around 55 years.
-22 different nationalities (based on citizenship) are represented in the managing boards of VIG insurance companies, and 21 different nationalities in the supervisory boards.
-Further information is provided in the sustainability report on page 31.
+The average age of all Managing Board Members of the consolidated insurance companies is around 48 years (as of 31

+December 2018), and the average age of Supervisory Board Members is around 56 years.
+22 different nationalities (based on citizenship) are represented in the Managing Boards of the consolidated VIG insurance companies, and 20 different nationalities in the Supervisory Boards.
+Further information is provided in the sustainability report on page 33.

-EXTERNAL EVALUATION
+EXTERNAL EVALUATION REPORT

 C-Rule 62 of the Austrian Code of Corporate Governance provides voluntary external evaluation of compliance with the C-Rules of the Code at least every three years.
-Vienna Insurance Group had this evaluation performed for the 2017 Corporate Governance Report.
+Vienna Insurance Group last had this evaluation performed in 2018 for the 2017 Corporate Governance Report.
 All evaluations came to the conclusion that Vienna Insurance Group has complied with all the requirements of the Code.
-The summarised information of these evaluations is available on the VIG website.
+The summarised information of these evaluations is available on the Vienna Insurance Group website.

-Vienna, 19 March 2018
+Vienna, 20 March 2019